dfederlein/vagrant-tower/README.md

 **INSTRUCTIONS:**

-First, understand that this demo kit requires either a CentOS 6 or RHEL 6 vagrant box.
-Add box name and url accordingly to the vagrant file.
-Currently, this has a Centos6.4 box I created coming from my S3 bucket, these may not exist in the future, plese use your own.
-Minimal installs of either OS is fine, given the image is built to the vagrant instructions, or you can pull from http://www.vagrantbox.es/
+This demo kit requires either a CentOS 6 or RHEL 6 vagrant box.
+To use your own, add box name and url accordingly to the vagrant file.
+Currently, this has a Centos6.4 box I created coming from my S3 bucket, these may not exist in the future.
+You can build your own, given the image is built to the vagrant instructions found here: https://gist.github.com/luis-ca/1327607 , or you can pull from http://www.vagrantbox.es/

-Next, set the networking configuration options you want in the Vagrantfile.
+First, set the networking configuration options you want in the Vagrantfile.
+If you only intend to test this on your personal desktop or laptop, leave "private_network" in place.
+If you want to demonstrate this for others on your local LAN, use "public_network" and set your IP addresses according to your local LAN subnet.
 For example:

 Public (bridged NIC) IP:
 ```